MA in Higher Education Leadership

 Department of Leadership Studies

 Students in the MA in higher education leadership include professionals working full-time or part-time in higher education, as well as those seeking to enter the profession.
 Though many of our current students hold graduate assistantships in student affairs, some work full-time at colleges and universities in the San Diego area.
+Click here to view our student profiles or read on to learn more about our student and alumni outcomes.

 Our alumni are prepared for leadership roles in a wide variety of university settings.
 Some go on to doctoral programs at the University of San Diego or elsewhere.
 Here is a sample of positions our alumni hold or have held: